fpezzati/SecProof/README.md

 ### Logout and password change
 Back-end does not provide any token blacklist.
 Token will early goes invalid by expiration and user will be forced to login again.

+### Notice
+Remember to provide front-end (the index.html file) with your google-signin-client-id.
+You must also specify the following properties:
+1. jwt.shared.secret (a string)
+2. jwt.token.lifetime (a number representing how long in seconds a token should last before expire)

+example: ... -Djwt.shared.secret=supersecretpassphrase -Djwt.token.lifetime=30